projectcontour/gimbal/docs/discovery-naming-conventions.md

 - `${backend-name}`: The value of the `--backend-name` flag provided to the discoverer.
 Must begin with a lowercase letter.
-- `${service-name}`: `${name}-${id}` of the LBaaS Load Balancer.
-Both are lowercased during the discovery process.
+- `${service-name}`: `${id}` of the LBaaS Load Balancer.
+Lowercased during the discovery process.

 Service port names are set to `port-${port-number}`.

-#### Why is the `${service-name}` a composite name?
+#### Why is the Load Balancer name not part of the service name?

-The `${service-name}` produced by the OpenStack discoverer is composed of the name and ID of the LBaaS Load Balancer.
-This is required because names are not guaranteed to be unique in an OpenStack project.
-By appending the ID, we ensure that we are referncing a single Load Balancer in the OpenStack cluster.

-#### What happens to Load Balancers that do not have a name?

-Names in OpenStack are optional.
-In this scenario, the `${service-name}` will be the ID of the LBaaS Load Balancer.
+The load balancer's name is not part of the service name because resources in OpenStack can be renamed.
+This prevents users from unintentionally renaming discovered services in Kubernetes and breaking IngressRoute rules.

+Instead, the load balancer's name is available as a label (`gimbal.heptio.com/load-balancer-name`) on the service.